bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

 Dependencies are typically managed directly with Bazel, which simply enforces the requirements and manages conflicts intrinsic to the nature of the features defined in the build.
-The toolchain specification allows for more granular constraints for use directly within the `CROSSTOOL` file that govern feature support and expansion.
+The toolchain specification allows for more granular constraints for use directly within the Starlark rule that govern feature support and expansion.
 These are:

 <table>